North Bend, Oregon: Air

 The Southwest Oregon Regional Airport near North Bend and Coos Bay is the only commercial airport on the Oregon Coast.

 Road

 The Conde McCullough Memorial Bridge is located in North Bend.
+It carries U.S. Route 101, which runs between Tumwater, Washington and Los Angeles, California.

-Current pavement in North Bend and Northern Coos Bay was laid in 2013.
+Rail

-The McCullough bridge is currently being repainted via Operation Infinity.
+The city is served by the Coos Bay Rail Line, which runs from Coquille to Eugene.
+The route is freight only, and is owned by the Port of Coos Bay.